Pediatric ENT

 Diagnostic

-- A thorough evaluation by our pediatric ENT specialists to identify if the cause is viral or bacterial.
+- A thorough evaluation by our ENT specialists to identify if the cause is viral or bacterial.

 - Tests like throat swabs may be used to confirm strep throat.